telerik/kendo-ui-core/docs/aspnet-mvc/tutorials/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-menu.md

 ### Create the Main Menu

 The examples use the Kendo UI Menu widget to add a navigation menu to the Music Store.
-Define the menu items as a `&lt;ul&gt;` with HTML and Razor, as demonstrated in the example below.
+Define the menu items as a `<ul>` with HTML and Razor, as demonstrated in the example below.

 ###### Example